Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 {{< toc >}}

 This Quickstart-Guide shows how to deploy an instance with an Azure Verified Module.
-Let's assume, we need to deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) instance to store a Personal Access Token.
+Let's assume, we need to deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) instance and a Personal Access Token.

 ## Requirements